-2.1 The decision to proceed with a Neighbourhood Plan was made by the Parish Council in July 2016.
-The key driver of this decision was a sense of wanting to protect the semi-rural environment and green spaces of the villages, but also to encourage more affordable well-designed housing for keyworkers, younger residents and downsizers.

-2.2 A steering group was formed comprising the residents and Parish Council representatives.
+- 2.1 The decision to proceed with a Neighbourhood Plan was made by the Parish Council in 2018.
+The key driver of this decision was a sense of wanting to plan positively for the future of the Parish, with the encouragement of BC to local communities to prepare Neighbourhood Plans. - 2.2 A steering group was formed comprising the residents and Parish Council representatives.
 The group has been delegated authority by the Parish Council to make day-to-day decisions on the preparation of the Neighbourhood Plan.
-However, as the qualifying body, the Parish Council approved the publication of the Pre-Submission plan in December 2023 and the Submission Plan now.

-2.3 The Parish Council has consulted with the local community over the duration of the project.
-It has also sought to work closely with officers of BC to collate and examine the evidence base, to design and iterate policy proposals and to define the proper relationship between the Neighbourhood Plan and the emerging Local Plan.
+However, as the qualifying body, the Parish Council approved the publication of the Pre-Submission plan in October 2024 and the Submission Plan now. - 2.3 The Parish Council has consulted local communities extensively over the duration of the project.
+It has also worked closely with officers of BC since the start of the project to collate and examine the evidence base, to design and iterate policy proposals and to define the proper relationship between the Neighbourhood Plan and the strategic policies of the relevant development plan(s).
 The nature and outcome of these various publicity and consultation exercises are set out in the separate Consultation Statement.